A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

 \subsubsection{Shear loading: mechanical prediction}

-The predictive capability of the inferred ODMN was further evaluated under simple shear loading.
-As shown in Fig.~\ref{fig:summary_shear_SScurve}, the stress–strain responses predicted by the ODMN exhibit close agreement with the DNS results across all four RVEs.

-The quantitative performance is summarized in Table~\ref{tab:ss_curve_error_metrics_shear}.
-Across all RVEs, the mean relative error remains below 1.5\%, and the maximum relative error does not exceed 2.8\%.
-These results confirm that the ODMN maintains high predictive accuracy under shear deformation, with only minor deviations from the DNS responses.
+The predictive capability of the inferred ODMN is further examined under simple shear loading.
+As shown in Fig.~\ref{fig:summary_shear_SScurve}, the predicted stress--strain responses again exhibit close agreement with DNS results across all four RVEs.
+The quantitative results in Table~\ref{tab:ss_curve_error_metrics_shear} show that the mean-relative error remains below 1.5\% and the maximum relative error does not exceed 2.8\%.
+These results further confirm that the inferred ODMN generalizes across loading conditions, maintaining high predictive accuracy under both cyclic and shear loading.